ceast64/Silk/README.md

 - some way to debug dialogue (plugin/in game?)
 - automate CLI build & release for tools like Aftman
 - automate module build & release to Wally

-Ok, you have fun with all That!
-I have a life to live for god's sake!